maxd/graphql-dsl/README.md

 ## Getting Started

-Choose appropriate way for your for use GraphQL DSL:
+Choose an appropriate way to use GraphQL DSL:

 1. Call methods of `GraphQL::DSL` module directly